 This act shall be known and may be cited as the Automobile Lemon Law.

-Pennsylvania Lemon Law 1952 Definitions.
+Pennsylvania Lemon Law Definition 1952.

 The following words and phrases when used in this act shall have the meanings given to them in this section unless the context clearly indicates otherwise:

 - “Dealer” or “motor vehicle dealer.”